-The key to a good portrait is communication with my customers.
+The key to a successful portrait is good communication with my customers throughout the process.
 When you commission a portrait we’ll have a chat to find out exactly what you are looking for with your portrait, and I’ll help you to choose a photo for me to work from.
-Don’t worry if you aren’t really sure at this point – I have years of experience in advising customers on what will make a good portrait.
+Don’t worry if you aren’t really sure at this point as I have many years of experience at advising my customers.

 On this website I’ve put together a complete guide to commissioning a portrait.
 You’ll find advice on how to take suitable pictures for me to work from, and information on how the process works from start to finish.
-Click the link below to read more, and browse through frequently asked questions, and of course you can also get in touch with any queries.
+Click the link below to read more and to browse through frequently asked questions, and of course you can also get in touch with any queries.

 EQUESTRIAN & PETS